Eco-cities: Organizations

-Other leading figures include architect Paul F Downton and authors Timothy Beatley and Steffen Lehmann, who have written extensively on the subject.
+Other leading figures include architect Paul F. Downton and authors Timothy Beatley and Steffen Lehmann, who have written extensively on the subject.

+The United Nations and other non-governmental organizations promote and support the eco-city concept.
+In 2010, the World Bank began its Eco2 Cities initiative, providing financial and intellectual support to eco-city projects in developing countries.

 Current trends

 Criteria

 An ideal eco-city has frequently been described as one that fulfills the following requirements: